-PDFs can also be accessed with all types of hardware, software, and operating systems such as MacOS or Windows.
-Furthermore, you can save almost any document as a PDF either by scanning the document in question or through computer software.
+PDFs can also be accessed with hardware, software, and operating systems such as macOS or Windows.
+Furthermore, you can save almost any document as a PDF by scanning the document in question or through computer software.

 A secured PDF is a protected PDF.
 That means users are restricted from changing or performing certain actions on it.
-In these cases, the PDF can be encrypted or require an access code.
+The PDF can be encrypted or require an access code in these cases.

-In practice, organizations use secured PDFs to assure clients that their documents are authentic.
-If the PDF is signed with a digital ID or certificate, the document is locked or protected to prevent changes.
+Organizations use secured PDFs to assure clients that their documents are authentic.
+The document is locked or protected if the PDF is signed with a digital ID or certificate to prevent changes.
 This protection is especially useful for legal and commercial contracts.

-PDF documents are secured in order to protect copyrighted documents, secure integrity and authenticity when signing contracts, and to prevent forgery and unauthorized people from viewing and modifying signed and classified data.
+PDF documents are secured to protect copyrighted documents, secure integrity and authenticity when signing contracts, and prevent forgery and unauthorized people from viewing and modifying signed and classified data.